2010 Kosovan parliamentary election: Government formation

 The Democratic Party of Kosovo and the New Kosovo Alliance agreed on a coalition on 19 December.
 However, this report was denied by Agim Çeku of the Social Democratic Party of Kosovo the next day.
 However, the New Kosovo Alliance then said there would be no place in government for people under criminal investigation, in reference to the organ theft report.
 The SLS said on 28 December that it would join a government led by the DPK.
 There were also rumours following the election that Hashim Thaçi would become president, while Mimoza Kusari-Lila would become PM.
 Behgjet Pacolli, leader of the New Kosovo Alliance stated, on 30 December, that he would either demand the office of president in return for entering a coalition with the PDK or the ministries of Finance and Health.

 A deal between PDK and AKR was tentatively reached on 9 February 2011.
 However, some PDK members were reportedly unhappy with Pacolli becoming president, but would rather see acting president Jakup Krasniqi take over in a permanent capacity.
 On 11 February, this was confirmed and Pacolli was offered the office of Assembly Speaker and Deputy Prime Minister, as well as four ministries for his AKR party, but not the office of President.
-Reportedly, the coalition will include only PDK, AKR and minority parties, as well as Ukë Rugova's Ibrahim Rugova List, totaling 65 MPs, a majority.
+Reportedly, the coalition will include only PDK, AKR and minority parties, as well as Ukë Rugova's Ibrahim Rugova List, totalling 65 MPs, a majority.
 According to Koha Ditore, the PDK accepted Pacolli's demands on 13 February.

 The distribution of ministries reported in the media foresees three ministries for the AKR party, two or three ministries for the ethnic Serb parties and one ministry each for other minorities and Ukë Rugova, with the rest going to Thaçi's PDK.
 Hashim Thaçi would be nominated for PM, Jakup Krasniqi as Assembly Speaker and Pacolli as president.

 The coalition agreements, according to the foreign media, foresee that: The PDK will get a deputy prime minister and ten ministries, AKR would get a deputy prime minister and three ministries, the Serb minority party SLS would get the post of another deputy prime minister and three ministries, the Ibrahim Rugova List would get another deputy prime minister and a ministry and the other non-Serbian minorities (working together as the parliamentary group "6 plus") would also get a ministry.

 The coalition agreement was finally signed on 20 February 2011 and the distribution of ministries was: